exploring self-realization, sacred personhood, and full humanity

 The lessons for us?

-(2) If your cause is just, if your purpose reflects authentic desire based upon “the true self” and the hidden pledges of the soul, then, be like the jungle.
+(2) If our cause is just, if our purpose reflects authentic desire based upon “the true self” and the hidden pledges of the soul, then, we are to be like the jungle.
 Keep moving forward.
-In the short term, you may be turned back, with battles apparently lost, but, a day will come when you'll win the war.
-If you never give up, if your heart is set like flint, then will yet achieve that which your heart authentically desires.
+In the short term, we may be turned back, with battles apparently lost, but, a day will come when we'll win the war.
+If we never give up, if the heart is set like flint, then one will yet achieve that which the heart authentically desires.
 Because the jungle always wins.

 This is the mountain-moving message of Jesus in Mark 11.
 The long-viewed fortitudinous intention, built upon the dictates of the soul and Universal Intelligence, cannot fail in its endeavor.
-It will win.
-The jungle always wins.
+Like the jungle, it always wins.

 Editor's last word:

-In Revelation, Satan, an epi-center of human fear, is also thrown into the Lake of Fire; but he, too, is an abstraction.
-I will deal with the Satan-myth in a separate article.
+In Revelation, Satan is also thrown into the Lake of Fire; but he, too, is an abstraction, just a symbol of evil in the world, and not a living entity.
+I deal with the Satan-myth in a separate article.

 Also, see the Jiddu Krishanmurti lectures.
 For 60 years he gave talks around the world explaining how the seeds of evil reside within each heart of darkness.

 Very often, Krishnamurti would caution his audiences against blaming others, seeing ourselves as "above."
 It's not easy to stand down as there’s much aspersion to cast.
 Right now, we witness the world marching toward totalitarianism, to a degree not seen since the days prior to World War II.
 Many of us are angry, and we want to believe that if we could just get rid of “the bad guys,” the ones causing all the trouble, then life would be good for all of us “good guys.”
 But this is illusion.